foobara/llm-backed-command/README.md

-# Foobara::LlmBackedQuery
+# Foobara::LlmBackedCommand

 Provides a clean and quick way to implement a Foobara::Command that has logic backed by an LLM.

 ## Installation

-Typical stuff: add `gem "foobara-llm-backed-query` to your Gemfile or .gemspec file.
-Or even just `gem install foobara-llm-backed-query` if just playing with it directly in scripts.
+Typical stuff: add `gem "foobara-llm-backed-command` to your Gemfile or .gemspec file.
+Or even just `gem install foobara-llm-backed-command` if just playing with it directly in scripts.

 ## Usage